CONDITIONS OF BUSINESS (ON-LINE)

 4.1 VAT at the standard UK rate will be added to the hammer price on all Lots unless the Lot is sold under either the Margin Scheme (including second hand vehicles) or the Auctioneers’ Margin Scheme when VAT will not be added separately to the hammer price.
 Under the Margin Scheme or the Auctioneers’ Margin Scheme, the Buyer’s Premium will be shown inclusive of VAT which cannot be reclaimed as input tax.
 The Auctioneers may choose, entirely at their discretion, to use one or both of these Schemes in any Auction for eligible items.
 Lots included under one of these schemes will be marked in the catalogue with either an ‘M’ or an ‘A’.
 The only other exception will be in the case of ‘zero-rated’ or ‘exempt’ items which will be marked in the catalogue with either a ‘Z’ or an ‘E’ and will not attract VAT.
 Prospective Purchasers should check with the Auctioneers before bidding if they are unsure in to which category any Lot falls.
 Full details of both the Margin Scheme and the Auctioneers’ Margin Scheme can be found on the HMRC website www.hmrc.gov.uk notices 718, 718/1 and 718/2.

-4.2 Purchasers from the European Community countries outside the UK who are registered for VAT or its equivalent in their member state will be required to supply the Auctioneers with their VAT/FISCAL number and a copy of their VAT registration certificate.
-Once the VAT number and customer details have been checked by the Auctioneers with the Europa website, any standard rated items, together with any Buyer’s Premium charged thereon, may be zero rated for UK VAT purposes.
-The zero rating of items purchased is also subject to the auctioneers receiving valid proof that the items have been removed from the UK and delivered to the Purchaser’s address in another EU member state within the required time limits.
+4.2 The zero rating of items purchased is subject to the auctioneers receiving valid proof that the items have been removed from the UK and delivered to the Purchaser’s address in another EU member state within the required time limits.
 If acceptable evidence is not received within these time limits, VAT at the standard UK rate will become payable and will not be recoverable by the purchaser.
 Details of the evidence required and the time limits are available from the Auctioneer’s office.
-A VAT Deposit equivalent to the UK standard rate of VAT may be taken in some circumstances entirely at the discretion of the Auctioneers.
+A VAT Deposit equivalent to the UK standard rate of VAT will be taken entirely at the discretion of the Auctioneers.
 Once all the required evidence of removal from the UK has been received within the time limits, this Deposit will be returned to the Purchaser.
 If the evidence is not received on time or is insufficient, the VAT Deposit will be paid over to HMRC as VAT.
-Where any of the above VAT registration information is not made available to the Auctioneers or where the Purchaser is not VAT registered for VAT in their member state, VAT at the standard UK rate will be charged on all standard rated items and this will not be recoverable.

 4.3 Overseas Purchasers, from countries outside the European Community, will be required to pay a VAT Deposit equivalent to the standard UK rate of VAT.
 This amount of VAT Deposit will be refunded to the overseas purchaser if the Auctioneers receive satisfactory evidence of export within the required time limit.
 Details of the evidence required and the time limits are available from the Auctioneers office and will include original copies of the relevant Export Lodgement Advice and a satisfactory Bill of Lading or Certificate of Shipment clearly identifying the goods.
 If acceptable documents are not received within the relevant time limits, the VAT Deposit will be paid directly to HMRC as VAT.